FamilySearch/GEDCOM.io/_pages/tag-def/LEFT.md

 specification:
   - Left crop width
   - Left is a number of pixels to not display from the left side of the image.
-    See CROP for more.
+See `CROP` for more details.

 label: 'Left crop width'